 - A promised loan modification is characterized as “government-approved.”
 Scammers often pretend to be affiliated with government agencies.

-- Do steer clear of relief companies that don’t make federally mandated disclosures.
-The MARS Rule requires, among other things, that firms tell prospective clients they are not associated with the government or the customer’s lender and detail the potential negative consequences of holding up mortgage payments.
+- Steer clear of relief companies that don’t make federally mandated disclosures.
+The MARS Rule requires, among other things, that firms tell prospective clients they are not associated with the government or the customer’s lender and that they detail the potential negative consequences of holding up mortgage payments.

-- Do consider going to a nonprofit credit or housing counselor for free or low-cost help dealing with mortgage trouble.
-The U.S. Department of Housing and Urban and Development (HUD) has an online directory of government-approved housing counseling agencies.
+- Consider going to a nonprofit credit or housing counselor for free or low-cost help dealing with mortgage trouble.
+The U.S. Department of Housing and Urban Development (HUD) has an online directory of government-approved housing counseling agencies.